 Small ceramic mamezara plate by Shihō Takada

-This very small plate by Shihō Takada captivates with its grace and flower-inspired shape.
-Remarkably fine, it evokes both lightness and restraint, in the delicate spirit of Japanese ceramics crafted for refined everyday use.
-The softness of its gray hues, nuanced by firing, gives the piece a peaceful and timeless presence.
+This tiny plate by Shihō Takada captivates with its grace and flower-inspired shape.
+Remarkably delicate, it evokes both lightness and restraint, in the refined spirit of Japanese ceramics crafted for everyday use.
+The softness of its gray hues, nuanced by the firing process, lends the piece a peaceful and timeless presence.

-Born in Nara in 1977, Shihō Takada trained at Kyoto University in fine arts before pursuing her research at the Kyoto Prefectural Ceramists' Technical Institute.
-She then studied under Shinzo Tomibe in Fushimi, Kyoto, before opening her own studio in Kameoka, Kyoto.
+Born in Nara in 1977, Shihō Takada studied fine arts at Kyoto University before continuing her research at the Kyoto Prefectural Ceramists' Technical Institute.
+She then studied under Shinzo Tomibe in Fushimi, Kyoto, before opening her own studio in Kameoka, in the same prefecture.
 Her work is distinguished by a constant search for balance between form and texture, and by an extreme attention to proportion.
-She explores porcelain and stoneware in delicate, almost sculptural forms, in which a deep sensitivity for light and shadow is evident.
+She explores porcelain and stoneware in delicate, almost sculptural forms, revealing a profound sensitivity to light and shadow.

 The technique and the decor

-This mamezara (small plate) is hand-crafted with a glaze of ash (haiyū) mixed with fine particles of charcoal (sumi), which gives the surface a soft, slightly smoky gray tone.
-The shades vary depending on the firing and the distribution of the charcoal, creating delicate depth effects.
-Each piece thus retains a subtle trace of fire and gesture, emphasizing the finesse of the contours.
-The whole expresses a contained beauty, specific to Japanese ceramics and the sober and poetic style of Shihō Takada.
+This mamezara (small plate) is handcrafted with an ash glaze (haiyū) mixed with fine particles of charcoal (sumi), giving the surface a soft, slightly smoky gray tone.
+The nuances vary depending on the firing and the distribution of the charcoal, creating exquisitely delicate depth.
+Each piece thus retains a subtle trace of the fire and the hand, highlighting the fineness of the contours.
+The collection as a whole expresses a restrained beauty, characteristic of Japanese ceramics and the understated, poetic style of Shihō Takada.

 Traditionally, mamezara are used in Japanese meals to present small portions, condiments, or sweets.
-This piece can also be used as a delicate bowl or object of contemplation.
+This piece can also be used as a delicate trinket dish or an object of contemplation.

 Practical information